shatha12/Linear-Regression/README.md

 In this project I’m going to do web scraping from the noon.com KSA website then linear regression to predict the laptop prices.

 ## Question/need:
-How much does a laptop cost ?
-The purpose of this project is to help predict laptop prices
+We need to estimate the laptop cost based on the laptop features.

 ## Data Description:
 This data will be scraped from noon store in KSA and it will contain the important features for The laptop